How to Share Photos With Pixelfed — Free Instagram Alternative

 Pixelfed: Free Instagram Alternative

 Billed as “an ethical alternative to centralized platforms,” Pixelfed was built for the open web.
 Instagram, in contrast, is an example of a centralized platform, which is controlled entirely by the Meta company.
 Pixelfed runs on open-source code instead, which anyone can obtain and use.
-That means that Pixelfed users with technical know-how can their own Pixelfed server.
+That means that Pixelfed users with technical know-how can run their own Pixelfed server.
 You can also simply join servers that have already been created by other Pixelfed users.

-There is a lot to say about the open web—why was created and its advantages—but the important take away is that the Pixelfed feed is not controlled by higher-ups at a company.
+There is a lot to say about the open web—why it was created and its advantages—but the important take away is that the Pixelfed feed is not controlled by higher-ups at a company.
 It is controlled by its users, who can procure the source code publicly and do what they see fit with it.

 Main Features of Pixelfed